akinsey/baron/README.md

   * `amount` - The unit cost of the line item <sup>[2]</sup>

 **NOTES:**
 * <sup>[1]</sup> The access token is not stored with the invoice, it is just used for Baron to verify that the invoice creator is trusted.
+This access token must match the `baronAPIKey` property in config.js.
 * <sup>[2]</sup> Line item amounts are stored in whatever currency the invoice is set to.

 An example of a new Invoice object: